 Understanding Lung Cancer

-Lung cancer is the nation's second most common major cancer, after breast cancer in women and prostate cancer in men.
-Though it remains challenging to treat, doctors and researchers are making steady advances in finding it earlier.
+Lung cancer is the nation's third most common major cancer, after breast cancer in women and prostate cancer in men.
+Though lung cancer remains challenging to treat, doctors and researchers are making steady advances in finding it earlier.
 Some important things to know:

 - Lung cancer has two main types: non-small cell and small cell.